PatZ2346/ExoPlanet-Prediction/README.md

-## 2. How does a planet’s orbit impact its temperature and potential habitability?(Mandeep)
+## 2. How does a planet’s orbit impact its temperature and potential habitability?

 Answer: The orbital eccentricity and semi-major axis influence temperature variations.
 We will analyze how eccentric orbits lead to temperature fluctuations and impact habitability.